(Inclusive of all taxes)

 It is a traditional herb used to improve the quality of hair, skin, and eyesight

-Neelibhringadi oil is to be applied externally over the scalp and hair before the bath.
-Gentle massage after oil application enhances blood circulation or as directed by a physician.
+Neelibringadi hair oil is to be applied externally over the scalp and hair before the bath or as directed by a physician.
+Gentle massage after oil application enhances blood circulation.

 Ayurveda defines three Doshas that govern the body.
 They are Vata, Pitta, and Kapha.
 Hair is also classified based on the Dosha.
 Vata hair is thin, coarse, long, and difficult to maintain.
 Pitta hair is soft, fine in texture, and straight but not thick.
 Kapha hair is thick, strong, coarse, and shiny.